EpocDotFr/crowdmixer/README.md

 ### Music Player Daemon

-MPD, by design and by default, always open a remote control TCP connection on `*:6600`.
+MPD, by design and by default, is only controllable via a TCP connection on `*:6600`.
 You can change this behavior in the `/etc/mpd.conf` configuration file (depending of your operating system).
 If so, don't forget to change the configuration values of MPD accordingly in your `config.py`.